 On the 23 September 1982, the Miniestadi, brainchild of architect Josep Casals and project manager Ramon Domenech, was inaugurated.
 In just nine months the stadium, with a capacity of 15,276 split in two tiers and with a covered grandstand, was completed.

-Miniestadi usually hosts Barça B matches and certain games for the Women's team and the Club's youth teams until the 2018/19 season.
+Miniestadi hosted Barça B matches and certain games for the Women's team and the Club's youth teams until the 2018/19 season.

 Main sporting events